olesia73/gamify-labs/low-fi/report.md

     - The study cards can be only accessed through accessing the group profile, although they are general.
     - P2 asked “why do I have chemistry and social computing on the same page, if I access the cards through my study group?”
     - Plan: Put study cards in the personal profile menu, rather than group profile.
+    - Alternative Plan: Add a feature of creating cards together with your group members real-time to enhance the socialness of the activity
+1. Social screen is not too social [HIGH]
+    - While personal pets can improved, shared space cannot (Studio)
+    - It was suggested to add a feature of the group taking care of their surroundings in the social room together: "I personally would not care for a log of three-hour study session, but our garden looking better would be exciting"
+    - Plan: Add group rewards that have visual effect on the social page

 STUDY CARD CREATION